cdsittampalam/documentation/docs/Getting Started.md

 Phone Steps
 -----------

-The phone steps include:
+The phone steps include pairing and master seed steps.

-* pairing steps
-* master seed steps
-* signing in steps

 ### Pairing Steps
 Once you have downloaded the phone app, you are ready to pair your phone with the web app.
 You will see a landing page for the mobile app on your phone.